Back to All Guides

 When Maintenance Saves You Money

-A $180-250 tank flush every 6 months costs roughly $400-500 per year.
-A premature tank replacement due to neglect costs $1,200-2,500.
-If regular maintenance extends your HVAC system's life by just 2-3 years, you save $600-2,000+ compared to early replacement — not counting the emergency service premium and water damage costs from a catastrophic failure.
+A $180-250 system flush every 6 months costs roughly $400-500 per year.
+A premature replacement due to neglect costs $1,200-2,500.
+If regular maintenance extends your HVAC system's life by just 2-3 years, you save $600-2,000+ compared to early replacement — not counting the emergency service premium and system damage costs from a catastrophic failure.

 Warning Signs Your HVAC System Needs Professional Service

 Call Pillar Mechanical immediately if you notice any of these warning signs.
-Early intervention can prevent costly water damage and emergency replacements.
+Early intervention can prevent costly system damage and emergency replacements.

 !

-Indicates tank corrosion or a failing anode rod.
-If only hot water is discolored (not cold), the issue is inside the HVAC system, not the supply pipes.
+Indicates unit corrosion or a failing air filter.
+If the output is discolored, the issue is inside the HVAC systems.

 !